 Child Welfare; permanency and well-being; youth connections to supportive adults; strengthening families; racial equity; child welfare policy

-Assistant Professor Annette Semanchin Jones joined the UB School of Social Work faculty in 2013.
+Associate Professor Annette Semanchin Jones joined the UB School of Social Work faculty in 2013.
 Semanchin Jones’ research focuses on innovative approaches in child welfare that aim to strengthen child well-being and permanency.
 Her research and teaching are informed by her professional experience working with children and families.
 She partners with public and private child welfare organizations on projects such as promoting relational permanence for youth in foster care; strengthening supportive networks for vulnerable youth; identifying supports for families and children who experience chronic neglect; and building organizational capacity to implement evidence-based trauma treatments.

 During a 2013 project at the Center for Advanced Studies in Child Welfare at the University of Minnesota, along with other researchers and child welfare agency staff, she developed the Youth Connections Scale (YCS) to measure the number of connections, the strength of those connections, and specific types of support that foster youth (ages 15 to 21) had from caring adults.
 With Hillside Family of Agencies in New York State, the scale was adapted for younger children to measure the connectedness of children (ages 9 to 14) in out-of-home care to supportive and caring adults.
 A 2017 article in Children and Youth Services Review, “Youth Connections Scale–Child Version Pilot Study: Adapted Tool for Children in Out-of-home Placement,” discusses the development and testing of this new measure.